saitaiky/notebook/docs/docs/software-development/database/sql-time-efficiency.md

 In database management and query optimization, the efficiency of SQL queries is crucial for application performance.
 Understanding algorithmic complexity helps in evaluating how an algorithm’s execution time scales with input size.
 Here’s a concise overview of key complexities and their impact on SQL queries:

-> To understand Algorithmic Complexity, check my another post [Big-O Notation](/software-development/programming/big-o/)
+- To understand Algorithmic Complexity, check my another post [Big-O Notation](/software-development/programming/big-o/)
+- This post is also a great reference: [Understanding Algorithmic Time Efficiency in SQL Queries](https://medium.com/learning-data/understanding-algorithmic-time-efficiency-in-sql-queries-616176a85d02)

 ## Constant Time Complexity: O(1)